Maryland Jobs Recovered Since Great Recession Bottom

 - The O'Malley-Brown administration expanded the Research and Development Tax Credit in 2013 to $8 million.
 Created in 2000, the R&D Tax Credit encourages companies in high-growth industries to keep high-paying jobs in Maryland.

-- Governor O'Malley and representatives from DBED went on three trade missions in 2013 to the Middle East, Paris, and Latin America.
+- Governor O'Malley and representatives from DBED went on three trade missions in 2013 to the Middle East, Paris and Ireland, and Central and South America.
 Trade missions help expand business opportunities for Maryland companies abroad and promote the value of opening a business in the State.
-DBED also established three new foreign trade offices last year in the large and growing markets of Brazil, Nigeria, and the United Emirates.
+DBED also established three new foreign trade offices last year in the large and growing markets of Brazil, Nigeria, and the United Arab Emirates.

 - Read the 2013 delivery plan to achieve the State's jobs goal.